 6. Ensure your shipping and return policy is clear

-Anything that instills trust should be a priority for product pages.
+Anything that instills trust should be a priority for optimizing your product pages.
 Customers don’t get to see, feel, or smell your products when shopping online.
-They’re taking a chance on you and will feel better about pulling the trigger if there is a minimal risk—and your return policy plays a huge part in that.
+They’re taking a chance on you and will feel better about pulling the trigger if there is a minimal risk — and your return policy plays a huge part in that.
 About 50% of shoppers review a merchant’s return policy before buying.

 If you offer free shipping and returns, make sure that’s very clear.
 If you don’t, be transparent about how your policy works and what the customer gets back after making a return.
 Do they get store credit?
 Do they have to pay a restocking fee?